Recent Advances in Multi-Agent Human Trajectory Prediction: A Comprehensive Review: Trajectory Prediction and Evaluation

 \subsection{Stochastic trajectory prediction}

-Most HTP models embrace a stochastic approach rather than a deterministic one because human motion is fundamentally uncertain and shaped by a variety of factors, such as social interactions, environmental conditions, and individual intentions.
+Most HTP models embrace a stochastic approach rather than a deterministic one because human motion is fundamentally uncertain and shaped by a variety of factors.
 Deterministic models offer a single predicted trajectory, which often fails to capture the natural variability seen in human behavior and may even fail catastrophically by producing ``averaged'' outputs when faced with inherently multimodal situations.
 For instance, pedestrians in similar situations may take different routes due to subtle variations in their intents or the context in which they find themselves.
-Stochastic methods sample multiple potential trajectories from the estimated predictive distributions, enabling them to account for the inherent unpredictability and adaptability of human decision-making.
-This results in more robust and realistic predictions.
-Stochasticity applies both to agents' future trajectories and their goals.
-Indeed, if a \emph{goal-conditioned} model samples a goal before predicting trajectories conditioned to this goal, then the trajectories become stochastic. \emph{Generative models} handle this randomness using a latent space, as seen in VAEs and GANs, or through noise distributions processed via reverse diffusion, as in Diffusion models.
+Stochastic methods sample multiple potential trajectories from the estimated predictive distributions, better reflecting the human trajectories variability.
+Stochasticity arises not only from agents' motion but also from uncertainties in their goals.
+In \emph{goal-conditioned} model, sampling a goal induces a distribution over future trajectories conditioned on that goal. \emph{Generative models} explicitly handle this uncertainty either through latent variables, as in VAEs and GANs, or by introducing noise within a learned iterative denoising process (e.g., diffusion models), enabling multiple plausible futures from the same observation.